Topological Speed Limit

-\sectionprl{Main result}We are now ready to state our main result.
-We aim to derive a topological speed limit for any measure $\vb*{x}_t$ evolving according to Eq.~\eqref{eq:det.eq}.
-Specifically, we prove that the minimum time required for transforming $\vb*{x}_0$ to $\vb*{x}_\tau$ is lower bounded by the Wasserstein distance divided by the average velocity,
+\sectionprl{Main results}We now utilize the generalized Wasserstein distance \eqref{eq:gen.W1} to derive a topological speed limit for any state $\vb*{x}_t$ obeying the general dynamics \eqref{eq:det.eq}.
+Specifically, we prove that the minimum time required to transform $\vb*{x}_0$ into $\vb*{x}_\tau$ is lower bounded by the Wasserstein distance divided by the average velocity: